keymapperorg/KeyMapper/docs/contributing.md

 You can test pre-release versions in 2 ways:

+1. Join [the Discord server](http://keymapper.club) and download the apks from the #testing-builds channel.
+2. Download the apks from GitHub Actions.
+This requires a GitHub account.
+    You can get alpha builds [here](https://github.com/sds100/KeyMapper/actions/workflows/android.yml) and beta builds [here](https://github.com/sds100/KeyMapper/actions/workflows/android-release.yml).

+    Click on a 'workflow run' and then scroll down to see the 'artifacts'.
+If a build was successful then you can find the apk here.

 !!! info
     All testing builds have `.ci.num` at the end of the version name where 'num' is a number is incremented every time a new build is made.
 Builds are made when a new feature or bug fix is implemented.